 If the sound of the postman delivering your new pair of designer shoes is one of the joys in your life, then the feeling of aching, blistered, painful feet after day one is surely the moment that brings you crashing back to reality.
-Whether your shoe of choice be a smart brogue or strappy sandal, stiff leather can be enough to put a dampener on your new shoe love and relegate them to the back of your wardrobe.
+The prospect of having to break in your new shoes can put a dampener on the whole experience, making you want to relegate your new loves straight to the back of the wardrobe.

 How Long Does it Take to Break in New Shoes?